scVENUS/sPickle/README.txt

 * Stackless Python 2.7
 * RPyC is used in the unit tests

-(Sorry, no Python 3 support and no support for conventional Python.
+(Sorry, no Python 3 support.
 I'll happily accept patches.)

 Installation